yii-tools/forms/docs/component/button-group.md

 # Button group

-It's a component which can be used to create a set of buttons that are related to each other.
-This is a wrapper for the [Button](button.md) widget.
+It's a part which can be used to create a set of buttons that are related to each other.

+This is a wrapper for the [Button](/docs/input/button.md) widget.

 ## Example